Dan Halutz: Biography

 Halutz was born in Tel Aviv, Israel, and grew up on moshav Hagor.
 His parents are both Mizrahi Jewish, and they were born in Iran and in Iraq.

-Halutz holds a degree in economics from Tel Aviv University, and a Harvard Business School degree.
 He is chairman of the Etgarim special-needs charity.

 Military career

 Halutz joined the Israeli Air Force (IAF) in 1966 and graduated from combat flight school in 1968.
 In 1969, he joined the first F-4 Phantom squadron of the IAF.
 During the War of Attrition, Halutz carried out 40 operational flights.

 After the war, he left the IDF in order to study, but returned to active duty when the Yom Kippur War started, in 1973.
 During the war, Halutz flew over 43 operational flights, shooting down three enemy planes in dogfights.

 In 1978, he left the IDF again and served as a reserve pilot for four years.
 He returned to active service in 1982, when he was also trained to pilot the new F-16 jet fighter.
 In 1984, he commanded a Phantom squadron.
 In 1986, he was appointed to head the IAI Lavi jet project.
 After the project was canceled due to American pressure, Halutz was appointed as commander of Hatzor airbase in 1991.

 In 1993, he was promoted to brigadier general and appointed as head of air group.
 In 1995, he was appointed as the head of air force headquarters.

 In 1998, he was promoted to major general and in 1999, he was appointed as the head of the Operations Wing in the IDF General Staff.

 In 2000, Halutz was appointed commander of the Israeli Air Force.
 Serving in this position, Halutz implemented changes that earned him the appreciation and respect of his officers and pilots.
 During Halutz's term, Israel purchased F-15E and F-16 fighter jets, capable of strategic bombing in all weather conditions.
 Halutz also expanded the usage of UAV drones to various missions as an effective tool of scouting and reconnaissance.